aking-14/tweetPredictor/README.md

 * Look into iframe, read html standard website
 * Most people have a container in before they put the content of their html on the page that designates padding between the header and rest of page, max-width of text/main content (margins), and padding of main content as well as media references to change padding/margins if page gets smaller, this gives effect of whitespace around main content on webpage.
 * Don't use flexbox for page layout, can be accomplished with media queries, percentages, and max-widths
-* em is scaled font size in html/css based on parent, rem is scaled based on root container
+* em is scaled font size in html/css based on parent, rem is scaled based on root node
 * News conference, bill trump is signing = high number of tweets
 * Need to restart flask server after every change in flask
 * To add a dependency to package.json - npm install dependency --save